Toko · Consistency reference

 Founders88 addressesLive

 Only the project's Live whitelists appear here — Draft and Review lists aren't shown.
-Add as many as you need; manage them in Project Studio.
+Add as many as you need — they merge into one eligible list, so a collector only needs to appear on one; manage them in Project Studio.

 Maximum claims per humanComing soon

 07 ·Requirement editor — default open / closedThe same editor when only some requirements are set.
-Accordions with a selection open on load (ICP Neuron, Whitelists); empty ones stay collapsed with a "Not set" hint (ICRC-1 Neuron).
-TokoToken, Restrictions and Rewards stay disabled (coming soon).
+An accordion with a selection opens on load (Whitelists); the stake gates are active but unset here (“None”); Holds tokens from a collection, Restrictions and Rewards stay disabled (coming soon).

 Edit · Spring Foxes · Uncommon